apg/slideshow-simple/README.md

 of text without blank lines will place all the text on a single slide.

 A line that starts with a `#` character is completely ignored.
-If a comment line comes immediately after an image or a paragraph, the comment counts as a blank line, and a new slide will be created for the next non blank/non comment line.
+If a comment line comes immediately after an image, paragraph, quote, or list the comment counts as a blank line, and a new slide will be created for the next non blank/non comment line.
+The comment will become speaker notes.

 A slide cannot contain both an image and text.
 Therefore, the following slideshow is invalid:

 ```
-#lang reader slideshow/simple
+#lang slideshow/simple

 !image.jpg
 foo bar baz quux